matiaskis/projet/README.md

 after that you will be asked if you want to zip or unzip or cancel, as it is writted you just have to type 1,2 or 3 depend on the action you want to do. same thing with the confirmation.(type y or n)

+(if it say Error segmentation (core dumped) you wrote a wrong path)